janheindejong/outhouse/README.md

 ## Architecture

-The app has a pretty basic setup, with a front-end, a back-end, and a SQL database.
+The app has a pretty basic setup, with a front-end, a back-end, and an SQL database.
 For now, I deploy it on my Raspberry Pi based Kubernetes cluster; in future, I might migrate this to AWS or GCP.

 ```mermaid
 flowchart LR